 CONGREGATIONAL CARE MINISTERS: Visit church members who are homebound, hospitalized, or facing life trials.

 CARE MEALS: Provide meals for church members in cases of illness, death, or birth of a new baby.

 LOVING HANDS: Create prayer shawls and blankets for church members and friends facing adversity.

 CARE CARDS: Send timely cards to celebrate joys and to give encouragement for concerns and illness.

-To be added to the weekly email distribution of prayer concerns or to volunteer in a Congregational Care Ministry, please contact our Pastor of Congregational Care Maggie Dunaway at 205.515.1029.
+To be added to the weekly email distribution of prayer concerns or to volunteer in a Congregational Care Ministry of Asbury UMC Birmingham, AL, please contact our Pastor of Congregational Care Maggie Dunaway at 205.515.1029.